KoreDare/LITA_CapstoneProject_SalesData/README.md

 <img width="529" alt="Sales Data Dashboard" src="https://github.com/user-attachments/assets/1dc7f76e-91cc-4698-8784-5a45688e7dc5">

 ### Data Analysis using SQL
-I imported the dataset as a .csv file from Excel after creating the database in the SQL interface.
+I imported the dataset which I had saved as a .csv file from Excel after creating the database in the SQL interface.
 After cleaning the data, I used the following queries to extract the various information as detailed below:

 - Total Sales for each Product Category